agarwalanant/FyndImageSegmentation/README.md

 A mojor flaw in the segmentation may be because of the multiple colout channels in the image.

 > Split the image into different channels and apply image segmentarion on that -> combine the image (min of each image)

+## Datasets

+The datasets used can be found at https://drive.google.com/drive/folders/1m0McHaXVYqJcui-Qxcv5f53gZj15Hrr0?usp=sharing